Importance of Communication

 - Use both synchronous and asynchronous communication methods for this accommodation.

-- Create a discussion forum in Blackboard that allows students to interact with each other socially (Cyber Cafe).
+- Create a discussion forum in Sakai that allows students to interact with each other socially (Cyber Cafe).

 - And another discussion board where students can ask for help (HELP!).